The Interquartile Range is commonly used in statistics as it helps us identify the natural seasonality and monthly trends in a dataset.

 The formula thus calculates the difference between the two.
 We have an IQR of 6.

-How to Interpret the Result of IQR?
+How to Interpret the Result of Inter Quartile Range (IQR)?

 IQR can be interpreted in a few different ways, but one way to think about it is that it represents the range of values within which most of the data points lie.

-So if you have a data set with a lot of variabilities, then the IQR will be high compared with when the data set is more clustered around a particular value.
+So, if you have a data set with a lot of variabilities, then the IQR will be high compared with when the data set is more clustered around a particular value.

 What is the 1.5*IQR Rule?